ClaesBas/goacmedns/README.md

 * Path including filename for the private key of the cert we want to create
 * Delay in seconds between creation of text-record and the "client.Accept()" call
 * URL of the LE API (there is a "staging" also, for test)
+* Logging options (like syslog or path to a file or something)

-DNS related future parameters needed:
+## DNS related future parameters needed:
 * IP to listen on
 * FQDN for the "DNS-service"
 * Port to listen on (default 53, makes it possible to run without root if a firewall redirects it from something >1024)

-How to delegate a subdomain in DNS:
+## How to delegate a subdomain in DNS:
 * TinyDNS:
+Create an entry like `&_acme-challenge.domain.com::dnsserver.somedomain.com:60` in your config.
+Where `domain.com`is the domain to create cert for, `dnsserver.somedomain.com`is FQDN for the host running goacmedns and `60` is the TTL for this record.
 * BIND:
 * Other DNS's and "providers"

+## Examples of usage:

+## Credits: